The various track diagrams at this Web site are color coded, with different colors representing the different types of signal systems.

 Time Spacing - a means of controlling movements of trains in the same direction without automatic block signals.
 Trains must be spaced at least 10 minutes apart, and trains making unexpected stops must provide protection against following trains.

 Manual Interlocking - a location where switches and signals are controlled from a nearby tower.
 Switches and signals are "interlocked", meaning that they cannot be set for conflicting movements.
-Many traditional manual interlockings have been phased out, in favor of remote control interlockings and Centralized Traffic Control (CTC) installations.
+Most traditional manual interlockings have been phased out, in favor of remote control interlockings and Centralized Traffic Control (CTC) installations.

 Automatic Block System (ABS) - a modern means of controlling movements of trains in the same direction.
 Sections of railroad would be divided into blocks, and automatic signals at the entrance of each block would convey the presence of trains ahead.
+The presence of a train would allow electricity to pass from one rail to the other, enabling the signal equipment to detect a train.

 Multiple Track - each track is equipped with signals for a designated direction, or "current of traffic".
 If necessary to operate trains against current of traffic, one of the methods for unsignaled trackage must be used.